nonnontrivial/ctts/README.md

 ## how to run

-This will spin up the process of the prediction producer container repeatedly asking the api container for sky brightness measurements _at the current time_ across all [resolution 0 h3 cells](https://h3geo.org/docs/core-library/restable/);
+This will spin up the process of the prediction producer container repeatedly asking the api container for sky brightness predictions _at the current time_ across all [resolution 6 H3 cells](https://h3geo.org/docs/core-library/restable/);
 publishing them to rabbitmq, which the consumer container reads from and stores messages (in postgres container).

+> note: at present only cells in north america are generated.

 ```shell
 # create the volume for weather data